reduxkotlin/redux-kotlin/website/docs/introduction/CoreConcepts.md

 This object is like a “model” except all fields are vals.
 This is so that different parts of the code can’t change the state arbitrarily, causing hard-to-reproduce bugs.

 To change something in the state, you need to dispatch an action.
-An action is a plain JavaScript object (notice how we don’t introduce any magic?) that describes what happened.
+An action is a plain data Kotlin class (notice how we don’t introduce any magic?) that describes what happened.
 Here are a few example actions:

 ```kotlin